Ryo-N7/tvthemes/README.md

 as “Some Time Later” for Spongebob or “Akbar” for The Simpsons that I included with the package.

-Instead of dealing with `extrafont` yourself, I repurposed the `import_*()` functions from the `hrbrmstrthemes` package so you can import the included fonts very easily.
+Instead of dealing with `extrafont` yourself, I re-purposed the `import_*()` functions from the `hrbrmstrthemes` package so you can import the included fonts very easily.
 Do note that you still might need to install the fonts directly on your computer from the `.ttf` files